Curated marketplace TheBagTalk aspires to be the BuzzFeed of bags

 Rannvijay Singh says besides being able to give creative inputs for his RV Range, TheBagTalk offered him a chance to be associated with a new business venture.
 "Being associated with a startup is something I want to do.
 I have a business bent of mind and this is not the first time I am doing so," he adds.

-TheBagTalk’s co-founder Jain says the company will deliver products in one hour in 48 cities.
+Business model TheBagTalk's co-founder Jain says the company will deliver products in one hour in 48 cities.
 These are places where his manufacturing facility High Spirit Commercial Ventures has its own distribution centres.
 The online platform will have both B2C (business to customer) and B2B (business to business) models and will bring manufacturers on board directly.
-It will also have an offline presence through ‘TheBagTalk Studio’ where consumers can interact with bags, before buying them online.
+It will also have an offline presence through 'TheBagTalk Studio' where consumers can interact with bags, before buying them online.

-Anil Joshi, managing partner at Unicorn India Ventures, an investment firm, says it helps a business if the founders have prior experience in a field, which seems to be the case with TheBagTalk.
-“They have manufacturing facilities, distribution networks, so that definitely helps in curating and bringing products that others don’t have,” he explains.
+Expert's take Anil Joshi, managing partner at Unicorn India Ventures, an investment firm, says it helps a business if the founders have prior experience in a field, which seems to be the case with TheBagTalk.
+"They have manufacturing facilities, distribution networks, so that definitely helps in curating and bringing products that others don't have," he explains.

 Joshi, however, feels logistics can be a challenge in bulk products such as luggage.
 "This business typically takes a longer period for repeat sales.
 Also, while private labels bring better margins, building them takes time," he says.